YngviWarrior/YngviWarrior/README.md

 -->

 - 🌱 I’m currently working into an binary option project using NodeJS.
-- 👯 I’m looking to collaborate on Cripto Market.
+- 👯 I’m looking to collaborate on Cripto Market developing tools on Web3.
-- 🤔 I’m looking oportunities to create new, api's and business rules.
+- 🤔 I’m looking oportunities to create new, api's and business rules on Web3 universe.
-- ⚡ Fun fact: Tired of coding about marketing bullshit.
+- ⚡ Fun fact: Tired of coding about marketing.

 <div align="center">
   <a href="https://github.com/YngviWarrior">